nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 ![generative step 8](generative-h.png)

 Below is the same procedure with a few modifications.
-A shadow was added and the 'invadergrid' wa altered by rows, columns and dimension.
+A shadow was added and the 'invadergrid' was altered by rows, columns and dimension.

 ![generative final step](12_invaders.png)